dhis2/dashboard-app/docs/developer/implement-a-dashboard-plugin.md

 To build your plugin, you can use the provided build script from `d2-app-scripts`.

-Run `yarn build` or (`d2-app-scripts build`) to build a production version of your plugin.
+Run `yarn build` or (`yarn d2-app-scripts build`) to build a production version of your plugin.

 After building your plugin, you can deploy it to your DHIS2 instance.
-You can do this by uploading the ZIP file to the _App management_ app in your DHIS2 instance, or publishing it to the App Hub.
+You can do this by uploading the ZIP file to the _App management_ app in your DHIS2 instance, using the [`@dhis2/cli-app-scripts` deploy command](http://localhost:3000/docs/app-platform/scripts/deploy), or publishing it to the App Hub.

 ## Step 5: Using the plugin in Dashboard app

-Once deployed, the plugin should appear listed under the Apps section in the Dashboard item selector (`edit` mode), and can be added to a dashboard like any other item.
+Once deployed, the plugin should appear listed under the Apps section in the Dashboard item selector (`edit` mode), and can be [added to a dashboard](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/analysing-data/dashboards.html#adding-items-to-the-dashboard) like any other item.